Film Spoilers and

 One of the first unexpected events in this film was the bludgeoning death of drunken lawyer George Hanson (Jack Nicholson) in his sleeping bag during the dark of night by unknown attackers.
 He was accompanying two cross-country, drug-dealing bikers out to find America, who admitted they had spiritually blown it (Wyatt: You know, Billy.
 We blew it."):

 This foreshadowed the completely unexpected, anti-climactic and quick ending for the bikers.
-On one of the last stretches of roadside where American industry had not yet sprawled, two armed rednecks in a small pickup truck thought they'd have some fun with the two bikers.
-On the country road, a redneck in a truck suddenly blasted Billy in the stomach and mortally wounded him, after Billy flipped off the driver.
-When Wyatt went to investigate, his American flag-decorated bike exploded in flames (metaphorically?) when his gas tank was shot, but his body didn't appear in the scene.
+On one of the last stretches of roadside where American industry had not yet sprawled, two armed rednecks (David C. Billodeau and Johnny David) in a small pickup truck on a country road thought they'd have some fun with the two bikers (Arnold: "We'll scare the hell out of 'em").

 The film ended with the pull-back helicopter view of the winding river alongside the highway.